startable/startable-standard/StarTable format specification.md

 # The StarTable format specification

-## Summary
+## What is StarTable?

-The StarTable format is a container for two-dimensional tables of data, in addition to supplementary information elements: metadata, templates, and directives.
-(These elements are, in fact, laid out as tables as well.)
+StarTable is a human- and machine-readable format designed to conveniently store two-dimensional tables of data.
+It also supports peripheral information elements such as metadata.

-The StarTable format is file-format agnostic; it is thus, in a sense, a meta-format.
-Any file format that can be used to represent a set of “tables” i.e. two-dimensional arrays of cells (in conformity with the specifications described in this document), can in principle adhere to the StarTable format.
+The StarTable format is file-format agnostic.
+Any file format that can be used to represent a set of “tables” each with columns and rows of cells, can in principle adhere to the StarTable format.

 ## History

 The StarTable format traces its origins to a software project in the Foundations department of Offshore Wind at [Ørsted](https://orsted.com/) in the mid 2010's.

 By 2018, the format's use had spread to five independent projects within the company due to its recognized convenience and flexibility.
-A common governance structure was established in December 2018 to ensure that continued development of the StarTable format would remain unified while meeting the needs of its diverse user base.
+A common governance structure was established in December 2018 to ensure that continued development of the StarTable format would remain unified while meeting the needs of its diverse client projects within Ørsted.

 In February 2019, approval was granted to open source not only the StarTable standard itself, but also the suite of software packages and utilities that allow reading/writing/manipulating/displaying StarTable files in various programming languages and technologies.
+Governance remains Ørsted-based for the time being, though this is liable to change if, as hoped for, a community of users emerges outside Ørsted.